karthiks5398/Programing/README.md

-# OOCP-Archive
+# OOCP-AND-PHP-Archive

-All C++ Practicals
+All C++ And PHP Practicals

-Here I Have Uploaded The Practical No. 1 to 24 Rest Of The Practicals I'll Upload Soon.
+Here I Have Uploaded The Practical No. 1 to 27 Rest Of The Practicals I'll Upload Soon.
+Folder Is Created For PHP Programs.

 Thank You.